Dr. Baravarian explains how the Ghost Non-Metal Bunionectomy® is revolutionizing bunion surgery

 In this case, we utilize our non-metal, fiber screw and staple fixation system.
 We combine it with a bone marrow stem cell injection and an amniotic injection to help heal the bone and stabilize the toe in the correct position.

 Our Lapidus Ghost Bunionectomy is used in cases of severe bunions or large and unstable bunions.
-Usually, it is the best option in revision cases where a patient’s previous bunion surgery has failed.
+Typically, it’s the preferred choice in revision cases where a patient’s previous bunion surgery has failed.

 The recovery period is the longest for this procedure.
-You will use crutches, specifically a spring-loaded style, for additional comfort for 2 weeks.
+You will use crutches, specifically a spring-loaded style, for additional comfort over the next 2 weeks.
 Then, you will spend 4-6 weeks in a weight-bearing boot before progressing to shoes.

 Additional treatment improvements